 One of the more important ways that students practice history is through research undertaken for an independent study course.
 As discussed in the Study History section of this website, independent study is an important component of the history curriculum, though it is not required for the major.
-The work involved in a single 295 or 395 course is valuable regardless of whether or not a student plans to pursue her research further, but for those interested in building their research into a larger project, the College offers another form of independent study known as a senior thesis.
+The work involved in a single 295 or 395 course is valuable regardless of whether or not a student plans to pursue her research further, but for those interested in building their research into a larger project, the College offers another form of independent study known as a honors thesis.

 How to undertake an Independent Study/Thesis?

 Early planning will also make it easier to apply for department funds for research, the latter of which is often done in the summer between the junior and senior year.
-Unlike in some department honors programs, however, there is no single pathway leading towards a senior thesis, and much will depend on arrangements made between a student and her faculty research advisor.
+Unlike in some department honors programs, however, there is no single pathway leading towards an honors thesis, and much will depend on arrangements made between a student and her faculty research advisor.
 For this reason, students should expect to be in regular contact with their advisor throughout their research experience.